yenchenchou/Sentiment-Analysis-on-NBA-players-s-Twitter-aacount/README.md

 ### Part5 "Latent Dirichlet Allocation"
 In this article, we set 3 components since we also have 3 clusters in K-means methods.
 The n_stop_words means that we are hoping to see the first 3 frequent words in each topic.
 The number is set to 4 is because of the indexing issue so we have to +1 for the result of 3.

+### Part6 "Data Visualization and Correlation Test"
+we are finally going to see whether there is any statistical correlation between the players' performance on the court with their tweets.
+However, is our article it points out that there is no any correlation between them under the Pearson correlation test.